open-eid/digidoc4j/README.md

 * Download the latest [release](https://github.com/open-eid/digidoc4j/releases)
 * See the [library development guide](https://github.com/open-eid/digidoc4j/wiki/Development).
 Your contribution and pull requests are more than welcome

-# BDOC (ASiC-E) container format
+# BDOC (ASiC-E - Associated Signature Container Extended) container format
-* Has **.bdoc** or **.asice** extension
+* Has **.bdoc**, **.asice** or **.sce** extension
 * BDOC is a new digital signature format developed in 2014 to replace the old, DDOC (DigiDoc) digital signature format.
 * The benefits of the new format include the higher security level, the long-term integrity of the signed documents, as well as the better compliance with international standards.
 * BDOC container is based on **ASiC-E** standard.
 * Signatures are stored in **XAdES** format.
 * Supports two signature formats: **BDOC-TM** and **BDOC-TS**
 * **BDOC-TM** signature format has **time-mark** ensuring long-term provability of the authenticity of the signature.
     * This format has been used as a default digital signature format in Estonia since 2015.
     * It is based on **XAdES baseline LT** signature format.
     * Recommended extension is **.bdoc**
 * **BDOC-TS** signature format has **time-stamp**.
     * In contrast to the BDOC-TM format, long-term provability of the authenticity of the signature is ensured by time-stamps.
     * It is based on **XAdES baseline LT** signature format and uses RFC3161 based time-stamps which makes it highly compliant in international context.
     * To ensure better compliance with international standards, it's recommended to sign documents with the **BDOC-TS time-stamp** signature profile.
     * Recommended extension is **.asice**
 * **.bdoc** or **.asice** file is in fact a ZIP container with the signed files, the signatures and the protocol control information and can basically be opened by any program that recognizes the ZIP format.
+* It is recommended not to use special characters in the data file’s name, i.e. it is suggested to use only the characters that are categorized as “unreserved” according to RFC3986 (http://tools.ietf.org/html/rfc3986).

+# ASiC-S (ASiC-E - Associated Signature Container Simple) container format
+* Has **.asics** or **.scs** extension
+* Container associates one data file with either:
+  - one signature file containing one or more detached digital signature(s) that apply to it; or
+  - one time assertion file containing a time assertion that apply to it.
+* This format is used for timestamping the old DDOC containers in order to prove the inviolability of documents.

 # DDOC container format
 * Has **.ddoc** extension